On the universality of late-time ringdown tail: Introduction

+Here we show that the tail universality is much more easily described in terms of the large-distance behavior of the effective potential in the radial Schwarzschild coordinate.
+We provide an analytical proof that the tail fall-off is universal for any effective potential asymptotically decaying as $1/r^2$, (where $r$ is the Schwarzschild coordinate), while their power-law decay is different if the potential decays as $1/r^\alpha$ with $1<\alpha<2$.
+As we shall discuss, this result extends and revises some previous analyses~\cite{Ching:1994bd}.
+As we will further demonstrate, the validity of our results applies also to spinning black holes.
+The universality of late-time tails has been further investigated in a seminal work \cite{Poisson:2002jz}, which analyzes the propagation of a scalar field on a stationary, asymptotically flat background without imposing any additional symmetries.
+It is demonstrated that the late-time tail behavior is insensitive to the specific symmetries of the background and is instead entirely determined by the multipolar structure of the perturbation.
+Our findings are in excellent agreement with those of~\cite{Poisson:2002jz}, despite being obtained through an entirely different formalism.
 In the second part of this work, we will discuss the tails in the presence of matter fields around BHs and for compact horizonless objects~\cite{Cardoso:2019rvt}, providing an analytical proof of the tail universality.
 While it is known that the internal structure of the perturbed object does not affect the tails, to the best of our knowledge this feature has been analyzed only numerically (see, e.g.,~\cite{Bernuzzi:2008rq}).
 All of our analytical results are supplemented by numerical confirmations obtained solving the corresponding equations in the time domain.
 We use the $G=c=1$ geometrized unit system.